 Congratulations on your engagement in scenic Connecticut!
-If you are considering entering into a prenuptial (or premarital) agreement in this scenic state, there are certain requirements you’ll have to meet in order for that agreement to be deemed valid in Connecticut.
+If you are considering entering into a prenuptial (aka premarital) agreement in this scenic state, there are certain requirements you should know about.
+Read on for some of Connecticut’s important prenup information.

 Prenups in Connecticut